Skip to content

 Channels that feed a T65 pipeline

 No single channel carries a turning 65 system.
-You want a mix so one cohort never depends on one source.
+You want a mix so one cohort never depends on one source — the T65 four below are a subset of the nine Medicare client acquisition channels that feed a book year-round.

 • Search and AI search — people aging into Medicare research heavily online.
 Ranking for “turning 65 Medicare” questions and getting cited in AI answers puts you in front of self-directed researchers.
 This is where our Medicare AEP and AI-search GEO strategy for agents earns its keep.